neild3r/vscode-php-docblocker/README.md

 * `php-docblocker.gap`: set to `false` to disable the gap between the description and tags
 * `php-docblocker.extra`: an array of extra tags to add to each DocBlock
+* `php-docblocker.useShortNames`: Wether we should use short type names. e.g. bool or boolean

 ## Future development